 Trainees can also contact the training management or the responsible administrator in the Human Resources Division if they have any questions.

-Time recording was suspended from 16.03.2020 until 03.05.2020, i.e. the planned working time was estimated for all employees who are subject to time recording.
-The time recording terminals were also switched offline for this period.
+Recording of working time was suspended from 16.03.2020 until 03.05.2020, i.e. all employees who are subject to recording of working time were deemed to have fulfilled their required hours.
+Time recording terminals were also switched offline for this period.

-Students and research assistants in existing employment relationships have been credited with the daily target number of hours specified in their contracts in the period from 16.03.2020 to 03.05.2020.
-They enter this accordingly in their working time accounts.
-There are therefore neither plus nor minus hours.
+Student and research assistants in existing employment relationships were credited the daily target of their contractually defined working hours in the period 16.03.2020 – 03.05.2020.
+They enter these accordingly in their working time accounts.
+In this way, no plus or minus hours arise.

-If the work is performed in the office again, it is recorded in the office as usual.
-For reasons of hygiene and thus to avoid the risk of infection, it is preferable not to stamp in/out at the terminals and to use the workstation PC instead.
+If work is once again carried out at the office, working time is to be recorded there as usual.
+For reasons of hygiene and to prevent the risk of infection, it is better not to stamp in and out at the terminal and to use the workstation PC instead.

-If holiday or time compensation has already been approved, this must be used first before granting special leave or release from duties.
-The approval of holiday oder time compensation already frees the employee from the obligation to perform their duties, and thus no granting of special leave or release from duties is required.
+If holiday or using up overtime has already been approved, this must be used first before granting special leave or release from duties.
+The approval of holiday or using up overtime already frees the employee from the obligation to perform their duties, and thus no granting of special leave or release from duties is required.